Lara (state): Geography

-Relief
+The area of Lara is split between two of the eight natural regions of Venezuela.
+The northern half of the state lies within the Coro region, and the southern half is located in the Andean region.

+Lara contains 6 distinct ecoregions: the Catatumbo moist forests, the Maracaibo dry forests, the Venezuelan Andes montane forests, the Paraguana xeric scrub, the Lara-Falcón dry forests, and the Llanos.

+Terrain

 Lara's topography consist of high plains and low, broken hills, with a relatively hot and dry climate.
 Lara depression is located at altitudes between 1,600 and 2,600 ft (487 to 792 m).
 Among the landscapes of moderate height, the pressures of Carora, Barquisimeto and Yaracuy stand out, while the Sierra de Aroa, the Nirgua Massif and the Andean buttress present more broken reliefs.
 The Barquisimeto high plateau is a privileged place for human settlement, commerce and communications, while the valley of the turbid river allows for intense agricultural use, in contrast to the aridity of the surrounding xerophytic vegetation.
 It is integrated by the last foothills of the Venezuelan Andes System, located in the south and southwest of the state respectively.
-The most pronounced altitude in the state is the Cendé Paramo at 3,585 m above sea level.
+The highest peak in the state is located in the Cordillera de Mérida, at 3,585 m above sea level.